-Ajnad Misr had dominated the insurgent jihadi landscape in the Greater Cairo area, specifically Giza, before the Islamic State came onto the scene.
-But it suffered successive blows from authorities when its leader, Hamam Attiya, an ex-ABM operative who left the group early on to focus on the Nile Valley, was killed in April 2015.
+Ajnad Misr had dominated the insurgent jihadi landscape in the Greater Cairo area, specifically Giza, before the Islamic State came onto the scene.3+ But it suffered successive blows from authorities when its leader, Hamam Attiya, an ex-ABM operative who left the group early on to focus on the Nile Valley, was killed in April 2015.

 Even though mainland Egypt had long been turf for al-Qa'ida-leaning jihadis, the group and its leader Ayman al-Zawahiri, an Egyptian native, failed to exploit this fact.
 Frustration with these shortcomings, in light of the spectacular successes of the Islamic State, was enough for some pro-al-Qa'ida elements in the Nile Valley to put aside ideological differences and join fledgling Islamic State-linked cells in the area.
 One of them was likely a lieutenant of Attiya's whose kunya was Malik Al Ameer Atta.
-Ajnad Misr had confirmed that he left its group for some other jihadi endeavor when police killed him along with an associate in a Giza City apartment on July 27, 2015.
+Ajnad Misr had confirmed that he left its group for some other jihadi endeavor when police killed him along with an associate in a Giza City apartment on July 27, 2015. $^{36}$

 It is not clear what Atta was up to, but the day following his killing, a drive-by shooting by militants killed one guard protecting the Niger Embassy just after midnight of July 28, 2015.
 It was first assumed to be an Ajnad Misr retaliation, but it turned out that the perpetrators, all youth, revealed, after being arrested the following week, that they had given bay 'a to the Islamic State.
 The timing raises the possibility that the cell was working with Atta.
 Egypt's State Security, after conducting investigations, alleged that the suspects had trained on a farm owned by an Islamic State fighter who had returned from Syria.
-It remains unclear if the Islamic State had a hand in it or if a local cell was simply auditioning to win approval from the group.
+It remains unclear if the Islamic State a Al-Gharably was killed in the northeast district of Al Marj, which is close to Musturod, Khosos, Arab Sharkas, Ain Shams, and Matariya, which have witnessed attacks pre-2015 by ABM/Islamic State-affiliated cells and are strongholds of the Muslim Brotherhood.
+Militants' presence and operations in such areas in north and northeast Cairo, in Giza to the west of Cairo, and Helwan to the south effectively form a belt around the capital.
+See Ahmad Moustafa, "Increased presence of militants in residential districts," Al Hayat, February 4, 2016.